williamtorberntsson/xplanegui/README.md

 - Run `npm install` (might have to use ``--legacy-peer-deps`)

 ### How to run
-Start up X-plane together with front-end and back-end on the same computer.
+Start up:
+- X-plane
+- Front-End
+- Back-End
+- JoyToKey (required if navigating with throttle)

 #### Back-end
 Start the python server `server.py`